Codeomicronzeta/Codeomicronzeta/README.md

 ### Hi there 👋
-I am a Data Science and Machine Learning enthusiast.
+I am passionate about everything related to Data, Machine Learning and Distributed Computing, exploring them driven by curiosity!